 Building Offline Communication Skills in Residential Treatment:

-Having worked with adolescents with mental health issues for over a decade, Solstice RTC has noticed a recent increase in the number of girls we work with who have also struggled with smartphone addiction.
+Having worked with adolescents with mental health issues for over a decade, Solstice RTC has noticed a recent increase in the number of girls and assigned female at birth we work with who have also struggled with smartphone addiction.
 Noticing this intersection, we have adapted our programming to help address the unhealthy ways that technology is used, expectations that teens have about their online identities, and communication skills missing from online interactions.

 Raising awareness about social media addiction has become a unique part of Solstice RTC’s program by teaching parents how to handle these issues and set boundaries around electronics.